marlun/django-djammit/README.rst

 Usage
 =====

-You need to set a JAVSCRIPTS dictionary in your settings file which lists packages and files which Djammit should add to the specific packages.::
+You need to set a DJAMMIT_JAVSCRIPTS dictionary in your settings file which lists packages and files which Djammit should add to the specific packages.::

-    JAVASCRIPTS = {
+    DJAMMIT_JAVASCRIPTS = {
         'core': (
             'js/libs/jquery-*.js',
             'js/libs/underscore*.js',